 - 1. two introductory courses

-- 2. calculus
+- 2 calculus

-- 3. four intermediate theory courses (Econ 80a, 82b, 83a, and Econometrics)
+- 3. four intermediate theory courses (Econ 80a, 82b, 83a, and 184b)

 - 4. four electives

+- 5. two 2-credit foundational literacy practicums (Econ 25a and 26b) (for students who entered Brandeis in Fall 2019 or later)

 The courses in items 1 and 3 represent the six core courses.
-In addition to the six core courses, the four electives, and calculus, there is an optional senior honors thesis.
+In addition to the six core courses, the four electives, the two practicums, and calculus, there is an optional senior honors thesis.

 The introductory courses.
-For students who entered Brandeis in Fall 2012 or later, the required introductory courses are Econ 10a (Introduction to Microeconomics) and Econ 20a (Introduction to Macroeconomics).
+The required introductory courses are Econ 10a (Introduction to Microeconomics) and Econ 20a (Introduction to Macroeconomics).
 (Econ 10a is a prerequisite for Econ 20a.
 Completion of Econ 2a with a grade of B+ or higher may be substituted for Econ 10a.)
-For students who entered Brandeis prior to Fall 2012, the introductory requirement can be satisfied in three ways: (a) Econ 2a and 8b (now 28b), (b) Econ 2a and 20a, or (c) Econ 10a and 20a.
-Students who entered prior to Fall 2012 and who have not yet begun taking Economics are strongly encouraged to take Econ 10a and 20a.
 The introductory courses are offered each semester.
 Students must earn a grade of C or higher in both introductory courses to continue with the major.
 A prospective major who receives a grade of C- or lower must retake the course and will not be allowed to enroll in core courses for which that course is a prerequisite until a grade of C or higher has been attained.